nattadasu/animeApi/README.md

 GET https://api.trakt.tv/search/trakt/<ID>?type=<movie|show>
 ```

+> [!NOTE]
+>
+> The Trakt API requires an API key to access the endpoint.
+You can get the API
+> key by registering on the Trakt website.

 To get exact season mapping, append `/seasons/:season_inc` to the end of the ID,
 where `:season_inc` is the season number of the title in the provider.